thanks4opensource/tri2b-quad4me/README.md

 The original name for the three-line protocol was "tri2c".
 Stupid pun off some other serial protocol I'd heard of.
 But, you know ... lawyers and all that.
 So I came up with "tri2b", as in it "tries to be" a workable protocol.

 Due to some development snafus that I don't care to describe (eventually traced to a certain GCC-ARM compiler optimizing out calls to inline functions despite those functions accessing declared-volatile registers) (days, not weeks -- nobody said anything about "weeks") I was for a time convinced that the edge based approach (see [Edge- vs level-based](#edge_vs_level_based)) of tri2b was flawed by design.
-In desperation I switched development to the level-based quad4me, it being the fallback solution "for me".
+In desperation I switched development to a new four-line, level-based  protocol and named it "quad4me" because it was the fallback solution "for me".

 I have long thought that when it comes to software libraries, the "cuter" the name, the lower the quality.
 Your mileage may vary.